-- Pinch Points: Keep hands, long hair, loose clothing, jewelry, etc. away from the moving parts. - Risk to Children and Pets: Please supervise children around the cutter, when it is in use. - Movement and Touching: Do not move the Zing Orbit or touch any circuitry while it is plugged in. - Additionally: - ONLY use the included power adaptor.
-Attempting to use a different model can result in seriously damaging the Zing Orbit. - O NOT touch or jam the plotter's track while it is operating.
+- Pinch Points: Keep hands, long hair, loose clothing, jewelry, etc. away from the moving parts. - Risk to Children and Pets: Please supervise children around the cutter, when it is in use. - Movement and Touching: Do not move the Zing Orbit or touch any circuitry while it is plugged in. - ONLY use the included power adaptor.
+Attempting to use a different model can result in seriously damaging the Zing Orbit.

+- DO NOT touch or jam the plotter's track while it is operating.
 If the cutter is damaged, it is the owner's responsibility. - DO NOT shake the cutter while it is operating. - DO NOT cut any materials that have staples or other embellishments attached. - DO NOT touch the cutter with a magnet.
-It is safe, however, to cut magnetic materials, such as those used on refrigerators and car exteriors. - DO NOT allow small items to fall into the cutter. - Transporting: When transporting the cutter, move the pinch wheel lever into the upward position.
+It is safe, however, to cut magnetic materials, such as those used on refrigerators and car exteriors. - Do NOT allow any liquids to spill into the cutter or any small items to fall into the cutter. - Place the Zing Orbit on a sturdy and stable table, desk, or trolley.
+The optional Zing Orbit stand can also be used. - Always turn off the Zing Orbit when not in use.
+Leaving the cutter turned on for extended periods of time can possibly damage the machine. - Always turn off the Zing Orbit before unplugging the power adaptor or removing the power cable from the wall outlet or power strip. - Unplug the Zing Orbit from a wall outlet or power strip during an electrical storm or when the cutter will not be used for an extended period of time. - Transporting: When transporting the cutter, move the pinch wheel lever into the upward position.
 Remove the blade from the blade holder and cover the tip with the plastic cap.